 The visitor centre opens at 10AM, and after clearing the security gate, I pay $5 for a Senior admission.
 I decide to take the self-guided tour, since they supply a tour map of the facility, and I want to stop to take photos, so having a crowd of people around me wouldn’t work.
 The first stop is the very impressive generator hall visible from the main lobby area through glass windows.

 The access to Revelstoke Dam is along the first few kilometres of BC Highway 23.
-I get a kick out of the “Big Bend Highway” road sign as I turn off to access the dam, since my parents drove the original gravel Big Bend Highway back in the 1950s when it was the only way to get to Golden and east to the rest of Canada.
-The Rogers Pass highway was completed through the Selkirk Mountains in 1962 to great fanfare at the time! https://en.wikipedia.org/wiki/Rogers_Pass_(British_Columbia)
+I get a kick out of the “Big Bend Highway” road sign as I turn off to access the dam, since my parents drove the original gravel Big Bend Highway back in the 1950s when it was the only way to get to Golden and points east of there.
+The Rogers Pass highway was completed through the Selkirk Mountains in 1962 to great fanfare at the time!

 Revelstoke is in a strategic location for the Canadian Pacific Railway (CPR), since it is at the western end of the challenging Rogers Pass.
-Even today, CPR crews live and work on the railway in this city.
+Even today, CPR crews live and work on the railway from this city.
 The CPR has a massive switching yard and maintenance facility here; and the Last Spike signifying the completion of the Canadian Pacific Railway across Canada in 1885 is located 45 miles west of Revelstoke at the railway station of Craigellachie.
-The museum shows the history of the railway, how it was built through the mountains, the operations to keep it running, and perhaps the most interesting for visitors, there are many pieces of equipment on display which were used to provide the transportation services.
+The museum shows the history of the railway, how it was built through the mountains and the operations that keep it running.

+Perhaps most interesting for visitors are many pieces of equipment on display, which were used to provide the rail transportation services.
 The centrepiece is undoubtedly Steam Engine 5468, a Mikado P-2k class locomotive 2-8-2 oil-burner – one of the last steam engines built in 1948 in Montreal.
-It’s a beautiful and fascinating machine, and has the Business car #4 beside it in the inside display, built in 1929 as a solarium lounge car, it is named the “River Humber”.
-I find the history of the surveying of the route fascinating as well, and there is an outside display with a caboose, snow plows, tankers, box cars, Diesel Locomotive SD 5500, and many other service cars sitting on tracks.
+It’s a beautiful and fascinating machine, and has the Business car #4 “River Humber” beside it in the inside display, built in 1929 as a solarium lounge car.
+I find the history of the surveying of the route fascinating as well.
+There is an outside display with a caboose, snow plows, tankers, box cars, Diesel Locomotive SD 5500, and many other service cars sitting on tracks.
 The museum is located right beside the CPR mainline, so working stock is rolling by continuously, providing great context for the history to be found inside the museum!

 Driving from Revelstoke to Okanagan Falls